aroberge/reeborg-world-creation/extending/just-the-path-please.md

    RUR.state.do_not_draw_info = True
    ```

-At the end, we reset the model name to the default value, `r.set_model("classic")` so that we could show Reeborg reaching the final position.
+At the end, we reset the model name to the default value, `r.set_model("classic")` so that we can show Reeborg reaching the final position.